 Follow the path around to the right which goes up the hill slightly, heading towards the taller tower.
 Keep following this path until you come to the tall tower (called Chamberlain Tower) and follow the path to the front left side of this tower to bring you out onto an access road, called Mason Way, still within the Vale grounds.

 Turn left onto this road and head down the hill a little until you see a car park on your right, with a small brick bridge ahead which takes you across the canal and down onto the canal towpath.
-Follow this, and once on the towpath head towards Birmingham City Centre (when you come down the steps/path off the bridge, this will be in the opposite direction, or behind you).
+Follow this, and once on the towpath head towards Birmingham City Centre (when you come down the steps/path off the bridge, this will be heading left along the canal).

 Keep following the canal towpath all the way to the Cube and the Mailbox where the canal bends 90 degrees to the left.
 Follow the canal round the corner all the way back to Brindley Place and the Sealife Centre where you started this cycle.